liamSully43/Blackpines/README.md

  - When twitter isn't connected to a blackpines account - the new-post page throws errors in the browser console & shows the linkedin & facebook post previews regardless if they are connected or not - this will be fixed when I get to the new-post page in regards to completing the project

 ## Notes
- - LinkedIn throws an 'inavlid access token' error when fetching a user's feed - this may have something to do with the allowed permissions & scope of Blackpines.
-If this cannot be changed then I might have to scrap Linkedin & Facebook all together.
+ - The multi platform aspect of the app might need to be scrapped - LinkedIn does not support getting a user's feed or getting a list of user's posts.
+Without this the app will only be able to support posting to LinkedIn.
+The Facebook API is even harder to work with